tferic/totemomail-api/README.md

 chmod ug+x tm*.py
 ```

-Run one of the scripts locally.
+Run one of the scripts locally on a command line.